Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 Figure 1: file menu options for saving and loading projects.

-The list of open files, along with the chosen legends and IPF column mappings, can be saved into an iMOD6 solution file.
+The list of open files, along with the chosen legends and IPF column mappings, can be saved into an iMOD 3D Viewer solution file.
 To do this, open the file menu and choose “save” or “save as”.

 The resulting file can be opened with the “open project file” option.